Col-E/Code2HTML/README.md

 * **JS**: Optional JS for manual inclusion of collapse-sections.
 * **Configuration**: List of Regex groups.
 If you want to add your own expressions, the option is there.
 Doing so will automatically generate a CSS entry for your expression's identifying name.

 While the JS is not necessary it allows you to make portions of the code collapseable.
-For examples see [here](https://col-e.github.io/Recaf/plugins-ex-mwscan.html).

 ## Download